 If becoming "leaner and meaner" is at the top of your summer "to do" list, you might want to consider increasing your protein intake.
 Many weight loss studies have shown that men and women who follow higher protein diets lose significantly more body weight (up to 53% more) than those who eat only modest amounts of protein.
 Eating a higher protein diet also helps with weight maintenance after you lose weight.
+It's even better when you have delicious PURECLEAN PROTEIN at your side.

 If you're hitting the gym regularly, it's important to get a sufficient amount of protein to ensure that your time and efforts will be productive there, too.
 Protein promotes muscular adaptation from exercise in several ways.
 The most important of these is the repair of exercise-induced damage to muscle fibers, which increases both muscular size and strength.